Welcome to Bangkok Hospital Phuket, one of the best private hospital in Asia

 Bangkok Hospital Phuket, located in southern Thailand in the Andaman Sea and the Indian Ocean on Phuket Island near Patong beach, one of the most popular tourist attractions in Phuket.

 Our hospital began its construction in July 1993 and grand opening on May 22nd, 1995.
 The hospital is a joint venture between Bangkok Dusit Medical Services Plc.
 (BDMS), Anuphas & Sons Co., Ltd. and a group of local investors.
 The total investment at the time was 800 million Baht.

-In Thailand, Bangkok Hospital Phuket has in the last 18 years focused its efforts to propagate the concept of health care as well as being preventive health check.
+In Thailand, Bangkok Hospital Phuket has in the last over 20 years focused its efforts to propagate the concept of health care as well as being preventive health check.
 We have designed preventive health check packages to suit and to meet your varied needs of people, such as “Wellness Diamond Packages” for the executives and basic checkup for general population, including an array of blood tests, ultrasound, X-ray, MRI, CCTA, Treadmill test (TMT), Pulmonary function test (PFT), ECG, and dental check up and eye test.

 Our doctors are nationally and internationally known for their leadership and expertise in the diagnosis, management and treatment of disease in patients of all ages.
 We consider training to be one of the cornerstones of our growth and development.
 We have implemented continuous training programmes to ensure that our personnel remain at the forefront of medical performance.

 The hospital facilities are also provided 1000 Out-Patient capacities, 200 In-Patient capacities, and over 27 Centers of Excellence, which include international hospital accommodation, 5 Operation Theaters, 11 ICU, and 8 CCU for your stay in our Bangkok Hospital Phuket.